Tag Archives: 2019

 One can conclude in particular that the ordinals as a whole do not compose a set; they are a proper class.
 This is the Burali-Forti Paradox.

-Diagram of reals as a solid line without endpoints; the ordinals as a sequence of dots, periodically coming to a limit Continue reading
+Diagram of reals as a solid line without endpoints; the ordinals as a sequence of dots, occasionally coming to a limit

 On the Odyssey, Book I